Drug Master Files (DMFs)

 - 1.3.1 Contact/sponsor/Applicant information

-Can be used to supply addresses of DMF holder and manufacturing and testing facilities
+Can be used to supply addresses of DMF holder.

 Can be used to supply the name and address of contact persons and/or agents, including Agent Appointment Letter.